toastynerd/FanVoice/Readme.md

-This is going to be called Fan Voice
+Fan Voice is a way for super fans to collaborate on writing tweets for their favorite characters.